Finnhub-Stock-API/finnhub-python/docs/DefaultApi.md

     # Create an instance of the API class
     api_instance = finnhub.DefaultApi(api_client)
     symbol = 'symbol_example' # str | Symbol of the company: AAPL.
-limit = 'limit_example' # str | Limit number of results.
+limit = 56 # int | Limit number of results.
 Leave empty to get the full list. (optional)

     try:
         # Investors Ownership